-To view the video lectures we highly recommend using a high-speed internet connection.
-For exams, the LockDown browser will require high-speed internet connection to avoid exams being locked.
-Primary cause for a LockDown Browser issue is brief internet connection interruption or multiple devises using the same network, such as gaming, cause overcrowding on the router, which will affect the performance of the LockDown Browser.
+The primary cause for a LockDown Browser issue is a brief internet connection interruption or multiple devices using the same network, such as gaming, which can cause overcrowding on the router that will affect the performance of the LockDown Browser.
 Additionally, a private computer is required for exams as a public and/or employer device will not allow for downloading the required software.